linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 To see all the test tasks, run `./gradlew tasks` from the top-level project directory.
 You can run an individual test with `./gradlew test_testName`.
 You can also run multiple tests by running `./gradlew test_testName1 ... test_testNameN`.

-#### Apache Oozie Status

-Although we started on a Hadoop DSL compiler for Oozie, we did not complete it, and it is currently not in a usable form.
-We are not currently working on it, although it is possible we might go back and finish it in the future.

-#### Recent News

-  * `April 2016` We have made a refresh of the [User Guide](https://github.com/linkedin/linkedin-gradle-plugin-for-apache-hadoop/wiki/User-Guide) and [Hadoop DSL Language Reference](https://github.com/linkedin/linkedin-gradle-plugin-for-apache-hadoop/wiki/Hadoop-DSL-Language-Reference) Wiki pages
-  * `January 2016` The Hadoop Plugin is now published on [plugins.gradle.org](https://plugins.gradle.org/plugin/com.linkedin.gradle.hadoop.HadoopPlugin)
-  * `November 2015` Gradle version bumped to 2.7 and the Gradle daemon enabled - tests run much, much faster
-  * `August 2015` Initial pull requests for Oozie versioned deployments and the Oozie Hadoop DSL compiler have been merged
-  * `August 2015` The Hadoop Plugin and Hadoop DSL were released on Github!
-See the [LinkedIn Engineering Blog post](https://engineering.linkedin.com/hadoop/open-sourcing-linkedin-gradle-plugin-and-dsl-apache-hadoop) for the announcement!
-  * `July 2015` See our talk at the [Gradle Summit](https://www.youtube.com/watch?v=51NzDgxHr4I)